Which Is Better Nickel Or Brass?

 Nickel plating is applied to the base metal and finished to whatever color or look is required.
 One way to tell the nickel finish from the chrome finish is that a nickel finish will have a bit more yellow and a more deep and richer tone than a polished chrome finish.

 As the Nickel finish has a silver tone, sometimes it is also confused with silver, but to be an authentic silver finish, the finish would require using silver and not a nickel.
-Because it can look like silver, this is also a reason why many people like and appreciate the nickel finish.
+Because it can look like silver, many people like and appreciate the nickel finish.

 Here are the basic Nickel finishes usually available on different kinds of products.
 We use all these finishes on home decor and home furnishing items: